Travel industry under siege as coronavirus contagion grows

 Cash-strapped low-cost carrier Norwegian Air Shuttle ASA said on Thursday it would cut 4,000 flights and temporarily lay off up to half of its employees due to the coronavirus outbreak.

-Virgin Australia Holdings Ltd, Auckland International Airport Ltd, Flight Centre Travel Group Ltd and Corporate Travel Management Ltd said they would take hits to earnings from reduced travel demand, which included an 18% decline in international passengers at Auckland's airport in the first 10 days of March.
+Virgin Australia Holdings Ltd, Auckland International Airport Ltd, Flight Centre Travel Group Ltd and Corporate Travel Management Ltd said they would take hits to earnings from reduced travel demand.

-Australia's No. 2 carrier, Virgin Australia, said it would offer discounted fares and cut some flights from Sydney to Los Angeles as demand for trans-Pacific travel fell while the airline's share price hit record lows.
+Australia's No. 2 carrier, Virgin Australia, said it would offer discounted fares and cut some flights from Sydney to Los Angeles as demand for trans-Pacific travel fell.

 "You will see us continue to be very disciplined with capacity as the situation evolves," Virgin Australia Chief Executive Paul Scurrah told reporters, echoing similar comments by rival Qantas Airways Ltd earlier in the week.

+Virgin shares fell to a record low in early trade but later rebounded to close 32% higher amid a late rally in the broader Australian market.
+Qantas shares closed 12.6% lower.

-Virgin and Flight Centre joined a growing list of travel companies, which includes the big U.S. airlines, that are freezing hiring, halting executive bonuses and offering unpaid leave to staff in an effort to preserve cash.
+Virgin and Flight Centre joined a growing list of travel companies, which includes the big U.S. airlines, that are freezing hiring, halting executive bonuses and offering unpaid leave.

-"With this uncertain environment our priorities are to reduce costs, while also ensuring that we and our people are ready to capitalise when the steep discounting that is underway across most travel categories starts to gain traction as the trading cycle rebounds," Flight Centre Managing Director Graham Turner said in a statement.

-The travel agency's shares plunged 17% on Friday after it withdrew its profit guidance and said it would close up to 100 shops in Australia.

-Airline stocks in Asia were also hit, with Singapore Airlines Ltd shares down 8% in early trade as Singapore Changi Airport announced seat capacity for the month of March was down nearly 30% from what was originally scheduled.
+Airline stocks in Asia were also recovering in later trade, with Singapore Airlines Ltd shares steady at 0550 GMT.

+Earlier in the day, Singapore Changi Airport announced seat capacity for the month of March was down nearly 30% from what was originally scheduled.

+Singapore will deny from Monday entry or transit to visitors who have been in Italy, France, Spain or Germany in the last 14 days, the health ministry said on Friday.

+CGS-CIMB analyst Raymond Yap said the global spread of the virus meant the fall in demand for Singapore Airlines regional flights was likely to spread to long-haul flights, hurting the take-up rate in the lucrative business and first-class cabins.

-Japan's ANA Holdings Inc and Japan Airlines Co Ltd down more than 10%, having also fallen on Thursday.
+Japan's ANA Holdings Inc and Japan Airlines Co Ltd (JAL) were down more than 7% in afternoon trade, having also fallen on Thursday.

+JAL said it would cut 1,468 domestic flights between March 20 and March 28 stemming from lower demand because sporting and cultural events had been suspended in Japan.

+ANA will cut the number of daily flights from Japan to Los Angeles and New York and reduce operations to other cities in North America from Monday, it said.
+It also said there will be fewer flights to Europe including France, Germany and Belgium.

-(Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; Additional reporting by Anshuman Daga in Singapore; Editing by Christopher Cushing)
+(Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; Additional reporting by Anshuman Daga in Singapore, Thomas Seythal in Berlin and Chang-Ran Kim and Tim Kelly in Tokyo; Editing by Christopher Cushing and Stephen Coates)

 By Jamie Freed and Tracy Rucinski

-Stocks treated in this article : Norwegian Air Shuttle ASA
+Stocks treated in this article : Fraport

 , Singapore Airlines Limited